lwjohnst86/nfs484-1484-exams/final/notes.md

 ## Study 1: ##

 Prospective longitudinal cohort.
-Cross-sectional detail on inflammation, serum and dietary levels of the LC-PUFA.
+Cross-sectional at the baseline visit on inflammation (CRP), serum and dietary levels of the LC-PUFA.
 Prospective data on CAD events.

 The RR... (if it ranges between less than 1.0 and greater than 1.0 there is no significant difference; for example, a CI of 0.98 to 1.15 is not significant).

+(Still need to develop this more.
+Tables and figures will to created after discussing with Carol)

-Study 1 data (fig/tab): non-CAD vs future CAD and CRP, plasma and dietary n-6 and n-3 PUFA, and percentage of subjects of European and African descent at the baseline visit.
+Study 1 data (fig/tab): non-CAD vs future CAD and CRP, serum and dietary n-6 and n-3 PUFA, and percentage of subjects of European and African descent at the baseline visit.

 Table is showing that:

 * Future CAD subjects at baseline had (compared to non-CAD):
     - = European descent
-    - > African descent
+    - \> African descent
-    - > serum ARA
+    - \> serum ARA
     - < serum LA
     - < ALA
-    - > EPA + DHA
+    - \> EPA + DHA
-    - > CRP
+    - \> CRP
-    - > diet of n-6
+    - \> diet of n-6
     - = diet n-3

 Study 1 data (fig/tab): RR of tertiles of D6D, CRP, and ARA/EPA+DHA
 with CAD.

 Fig showing that:

 * D6D inc risk
 * ARA/EPA+DHA ratio inc risk
 * CRP inc risk